Mesihas/thehamper/README.md

 List of User Stories for Web Application

-List of User Stories for Web Application
-Membership User Stories:
 1. As a customer, I want to be able to register.
 2. As a customer, I want to be able to login.
 3. As a customer, I want to be able to logout.